ColinTheRobot/info-session-code-along/code_along.md

 <br>

+I'd like you all to open a new tab or window in chrome and go to www.espn.com.

-When you visit [ESPN](www.espn.com) you're making a **request** to a server that's located somewhere on the internet.
+When you hit enter to visit [ESPN](www.espn.com) you're browser makes a **request** to a server that's located somewhere on the internet.
 Espn.com is merely an alias for the server's actual IP (Internet Protocol) address which is `http://68.71.212.186/`.
 I would never remember that!
+If you enter that address into the browser it will make the exact same request as `www.espn.com`

-The server then sends you a **response** that generally consists of **HTML, CSS and Javascript** files. _We also receive other files like images, video, ads_.
+Once the server receives your request it then sends you a **response** that generally consists of **HTML, CSS and Javascript** files. _We also receive other files like images, video, ads, etc._.

-Your browser takes those ingredients (the files) and bakes (renders) a webpage for you to view and interact with.
+Your browser takes the files received and renders (just a technical term for display) a webpage for you to view and interact with.

 <br>